 Check Register

 Ms. Derby reported that the expenditures listed on the check register were reoccurring operating expenses and anticipated expenses for approved projects and recommended full approval by the Board.
-She noted that the check to Marvin Warren is higher than the amount contained in the budget as he is working on a project that will track the historic data on Authority values.
 Following discussion, upon a motion made by Director Mandel and seconded by Director Keyser, the Board voted unanimously to approve the check register and ratify all expenses.
 A copy of the check register is attached to these minutes.

 Fiscal Year 2014 Financial and Capital Improvement Project Budgets

-Ms. Derby that the 2014 Financial and Capital Improvements Projects Budget still has not been approved by the Houston City Council.
+Ms. Derby informed the Board that she anticipates the 2014 Financial and Capital Improvement Project Budgets being considered for approval by the Houston City Council in September.

 Update for June 30, 2013 Annual Audit

 Ms. Derby presented the engagement letter from Gainer Donnelly , a copy of which is attached as an exhibit to these minutes, for preparation of the annual audit with a fee not to exceed $14,750.
-She stated that the increased fee is the result of the increased number of projects in the Authority, the outstanding bonds and the complexity of the agreements.
-Ms. Derby stated that the budget will be revised to reflect the new audit fee.
+She stated that the increased fee is the result of the increased number of projects, outstanding bonds and the complexity of the agreements.
+Ms. Derby stated that the FY 2014 Financial Budget will be revised to reflect the new audit fee.

 MUNICIPAL SERVICE/HPD OVERTIME PROGRAM

-Captain Satterwhite reviewed the municipal services report highlighting prevalent criminal activity.
+Captain Satterwhite presented the municipal services report and provided an overview of the criminal statics within the Central Business District; programming efforts and expenses.

 DEVELOPER PROJECTS